Ameer-eng/college-scorecard-analysis/readme.md

 ```
 make report.html
 ```
 The report is now generated in the report.html file.
-You can also visit http://localhost:8787 in your browser and use the poassword given to you when starting the docker container to access the RStudio development environment.
+You can also visit http://localhost:8787 in your browser and use the password given to you when starting the docker container to access the RStudio development environment.